 The Instastart has the directions for how to connect the fuel and get cooking printed clearly on the top.

 The size of the Camp Chef Pro 60

 made it the most involved stove to set up.
 It has multiple parts that come separately (propane hose, leg stabilizer, and windscreen) and it's big and bulky.
-The 47-pound stove has to be flipped over in order to fold out and secure the legs.
+The 47-pound stove has to be flipped over to fold out and secure the legs.
 The manufacturer recommends tightening the hose for the propane tank with a wrench, which isn't included.
 On top of this, we had an issue with one of the barrel nuts (that connects the side tray table) falling out.
 Reattaching this barrel nut requires not one, but two Allen wrenches.
-Basically, there is a lot to potentially contend with here.
+There is a lot to potentially contend with here.
 If you want a stove of similar size that's much easier to set up, consider the Stansport Outdoor Stove

 The legs for the Camp Chef Pro 60 fold up underneath and lock into place with pins and a hand screw.

 Ease of Care